The former family home

 More

-Ursula Liebhard, nee Hörndl, was born in 1821 at the “Pullinger” in Auhofen.
-In 1844, aged 23, she married Peter Liebhard, the heir of the “Pfleger” homestead in Aying.
-As well as keeping house and bringing up the eleven children, Ursula lent her reliable support to her husband as a restaurateur and farmer.
-She was particularly proud that most of her children married into large estates in the local area.
-Ursula lived in the Manor House until her death at the age of 82.
+Ursula Liebhard born Hörndl was born in 1821 at the “Pullinger” in Aufhofen.
+In 1844, at the age of 23, she married Peter Liebhard, the heir to the “Pfleger” farm in Aying.
+In addition to running the household and bringing up their eleven children, Ursula was a reliable partner to her husband as a restaurateur and farmer's wife.
+She was particularly proud of the fact that most of her children married into large estates in the area.
+Ursula lived in the manor house until her death at the age of 82.